“It’s a sun-kissed day by this coastal balustrade.

 But in her silence he sensed the subtlest fade,

-So he turned to a more pressing, persistent tone:
+So he turned to a more pressing, pursuant tone:

 “The smell of seafoam inspires some sailing…”